nix-community/home-manager/docs/manual/contributing/guidelines.md

 that is, each commit should make sense in isolation.
 In particular, you will be asked to amend any commit that introduces syntax errors or similar problems even if they are fixed in a later commit.

+Keep commits atomic and separated by concern.
+For example, a new maintainer entry should be a separate first commit, and a shared module should be committed separately from integrations in existing modules.
+Pull requests should not include merge commits or fixup commits.

 The commit messages should follow the [seven rules](https://chris.beams.io/posts/git-commit/#seven-rules), except for